TheDokT0r/quick-random/README.md

 random.string(10);
 ```

-you can also specificy the specific characters you want to use:
+you can also specify the specific characters you want to use:

 ```js
 import random from "quick-random";